OxfordRSE/RSEConUK2019CppWorkshop/slides/RSEConUK2019CppWorkshop.md

 First, let's:

 - Log in to the VM with the details provided
-- Grab the latest changes:
+- Grab the latest version:

 ~~~bash
 cd ~/RSEConUK2019CppWorkshop